Parallel Sparse and Data-Sparse Factorization-based Linear Solvers: Mitigating Communication and Synchronization Costs

 For SpLU, the two available open-source implementations with low communication complexity are: the multifrontal approach with subtree-to-subcube mapping proposed by Gupta et al.~\cite{gupta-kk97} and the right-looking 3D mapping approach proposed by Sao et al. (see ~\cref{sec:ca-3d} and~\cite{sao-JPDC-2019}).
 Both of these approaches fully exploit the etree parallelism and do not suffer the latency cost increase as does the 2.5D dense LU.
 Gupta's algorithm partitions the 2D process grid into smaller 2D process grids that are assigned to the frontal matrices at different levels.
 Sao's 3D mapping approach partitions the 3D process grid into smaller 3D process grids.
-The essence of both approach is to use multiple copies of the matrix to perform multiple Schur-complement updates in parallel.
+The essence of both approaches is to use multiple copies of the matrix to perform multiple Schur-complement updates in parallel.
 The low communication complexity of the multifrontal algorithm is also attributed to trading additional memory for reduced communication.
 This additional memory stores the multiple partial update matrices, i.e., the $T$ matrices in~\cref{fig:GE-rl-mf}.
-For three-dimensional and higher-dimensional sparse matrices, the sparse LU operation is dominated by the dense LU at the top level separator, therefore, the behavior of the both Gupta's and Sao's algorithms are optimal in terms of communication.
-But, for sparse matrices associated with the planar graphs, both algorithms do not achieve the communication lower bound specified by~\cref{eq:lower-bound}.
-Consider a model planar problem that comes from finite difference discretization of 2D grid of size $n=k\times k$, Gupta's algorithm has a gap of $\sqrt{\log n}$ from bandwidth lower bound, and Sao's algorithm has a gap of $\log n$ (see last column of~\cref{tab:asympt2d}, lower bound is $F/\sqrt{M} = n/(\sqrt{P}\sqrt{\log n})$).
+For three-dimensional and higher-dimensional sparse matrices, e.g., those corresponding to PDEs on 2D and 3D spatial grids, the sparse LU operation is dominated by the dense LU at the top level separator, therefore, the behavior of both Gupta's and Sao's algorithms is optimal in terms of communication.
+But, for sparse matrices associated with planar graphs, both algorithms do not achieve the communication lower bound specified by~\cref{eq:lower-bound}.
+Consider a model planar problem that comes from a finite difference discretization on a 2D grid of size $n=k\times k$.
+For this, Gupta's algorithm has a gap of $\sqrt{\log n}$ from the bandwidth lower bound, and Sao's algorithm has a gap of $\log n$ (see last column of~\cref{tab:asympt2d}, lower bound is $F/\sqrt{M} =\bigo{ n/(\sqrt{P}\sqrt{\log n})}$).